 For more information about the activities and events audited, see the Audit Log Format Reference (doc file download).

 Audit logs are stored in your Azure storage account.
 You can define an audit log retention period.

-An auditing policy can be defined for a specific database or as a default server policy.
-A default server auditing policy applies to all databases on a server, which do not have a specific overriding database auditing policy defined.
+You can define an auditing policy for a specific database or as a default server policy.
+A default server auditing policy applies to all databases on a server that do not have a specific overriding database auditing policy defined.